 There are many things you can do on your site, some quick, some not so quick, and more expensive to get more leads from your site.
 Today I’d like to share just 3 tips you may not be aware of that you can implement pretty quickly that will entice more people into your community to nurture over time.
 And inch you over and above many of your competitors.

 Get Bookmarked for Future

-Do you have an opt in on your site where people can give you their name and email address in exchange for a high value piece of content?
-Some of the things I found people really like are Case Studies, Salary Surveys, Checklists (I know a bit left of centre but I think in such a cluttered world people appreciate tools that will make life simpler), Interviews with subject experts.
+Do you have an opt-in on your site where people can give you their name and email address in exchange for a high-value piece of content?
+Some of the things I found people really like are Case Studies, Salary Surveys, Checklists (I know a bit left of center but I think in such a cluttered world people appreciate tools that will make life simpler), Interviews with subjects experts.
 You can do video interviews to share so easily now with tools such as ZOOM.
-It needs to be valuable enough that people will opt in to receive it.
+It needs to be valuable enough that people will opt-in to receive it.

 By the way, the video at the top was to show you how simply you can create a video.
 Lumen 5 has a free subscription that you can very quickly turn a thought into an idea to share (there are others too I’m sure, this is just one I stumbled across a while ago and is easy to use!

 Hope these tips help.